FlorianRappl/kras/docs/getting-started.md

 There is no handling of CORS in this injector.
 CORS is handled already from the server directly (i.e., the server is great to avoid any security problems related to CORS or other mechanisms).
 However, what is handled by this injector is the web socket connection to the other side.
 This cannot be separated from the HTTP part.

 The web socket handler will create a new connection per connected user.
 Thus, if we share the mock server between different users then every user will get its own connection to some backend via the proxy injector.
 However, as an important distinction it is worth noting that a broadcast triggered from the core will reach all connected clients.
 So we have `n` forwarded connections for `n` users, with a shared part in the middle.

+More detailed information can be found in the [proxy injector documentation](proxy-injector.md).